 Often, in our personal lives, it is the patterns that keep us stuck.
 These patterns cross generations, classes, neighborhoods, groups, and organizations.

 Life has a peculiar way of kicking us in the “you know what”.
 When there is something you need to learn, something that you need to work on, the same situation will continue to repeat itself until you face it, and dedicate 100 percent of yourself to succeed in it.

 Striving for success is like the movie Groundhog Day.
-Actor Bill Murry had to relive the same day over and over again.
-This in turn, allowed him to identify patterns and set up a course of action.
+Actor Bill Murray had to relive the same day repeatedly.
+This allowed him to identify patterns and set up a course of action.
 Therefore, there are patterns to achieving success.

 Even successful people fail.
 There are devastating failures all successful people experience.
 Here are three examples.